Spectro-Photometry and Radial Distribution of Multiple Stellar Populations in Globular Clusters from Gaia XP Spectra: Fraction and radial distribution of multiple populations

 \section{Fraction and radial distribution of multiple populations}

 To estimate the fractions of 1P and 2P stars in each GC, we adopted the procedure illustrated in Figure\,\ref{fig:pratio} for NGC\,6121, which has been already used in previous work on GCs \citep{milone2017a}.
 The aqua line represents a linear fit to the 1P stars.
-The $\Delta_{2}$ vs.\,$\Delta_{1}$ diagram plotted on the middle panel of Figure\,\ref{fig:pratio} has been generated by rotating counterclockwise the diagram in the left-hand panel by an angle of $\theta=30^{o}$, where $\theta$ is the angle between the green line and the dashed horizontal line.
-We derived the black histogram plotted in the right-hand panel, which represents the distribution of $\Delta_{2}$ for cluster stars.
-The distribution of bona-fide 1P stars is fitted with a Gaussian curve, represented by the red continuous line.
-The fraction of 1P stars is determined by calculating the ratio between the area under the Gaussian curve and the total number of RGB stars in the ChM.
+The $\Delta_{2}$ vs.\,$\Delta_{1}$ diagram plotted on the middle of Figure\,\ref{fig:pratio} was generated by rotating counterclockwise the ChM by $\theta=30^{o}$, where $\theta$ is traced from the green line to the dashed horizontal line.
+We obtained the histogram distribution of $\Delta_{2}$ for the cluster members and displayed it in the right-hand panel.

+The distribution of bona-fide 1P stars is modeled using a Gaussian curve through least squares fitting.
+The fraction of 1P stars is estimated by taking the ratio of the area under the Gaussian curve (red line in Figure\,\ref{fig:pratio}) to the total area of the histogram.

 We found that the 1P of NGC\,6121 comprises 30.0$\pm$3.1\% of the total numbers of studied RGB stars.
-Similarly, we derived the fractions of 1P stars along the RGB of 47\,Tucanae, NGC\,3201, and NGC\,6752, which correspond to 48.8$\pm$2.4, 74.1$\pm$3.6, and 25.9$\pm$3.2\%, respectively.
-We excluded NGC\,6397 from the analysis because of the poor separation between 1P and 2P stars in the ChM of this cluster.
+Similarly, we derived the fractions of 1P stars along the RGB of 47\,Tucanae, and NGC\,6752, which correspond to 48.8$\pm$2.4, and 25.9$\pm$3.2\%, respectively.
+In the case of NGC\,3201, where it is not possible to disentangle 1P stars and 2P stars with moderate light-element variations, we derived the fraction of e2P stars, which corresponds to 25.9$\pm$3.6\%.
+We excluded NGC\,6397 from the analysis because 1P and 2P stars are partially mixed in its ChM.

-To investigate the radial distribution of the multiple populations in each GC, we divided our sample into equally-populated groups of stars with different radial distances and estimated the fractions of 1P and 2P stars with the procedure discussed above.
+To analyze the radial distribution of multiple populations within each cluster, we segmented our sample into groups of stars with equal populations at varying radial distances and calculated the fractions of 2P stars (or e2P stars for NGC\,3201) using the previously discussed method.
 We adopted two radial bins for NGC\,3201, three bins for NGC\,6121 and NGC\,6752, and four bins for 47\,Tucanae.

+The results are illustrated in Figure\,\ref{fig:RD}, where we combined findings from this paper with those from previous studies, to analyze the radial behavior of the multiple populations.

+In NGC\,3201, we also take advantage from the $\Delta_{C{\rm U,B,I}}$ vs.\,$\Delta_{\rm B,I}$ ChM to fully cover the field of view within the cluster tidal radius.
+We used this diagram to compute the fractions of 2Pe stars in three different radial bins following the procedure illustrated in Figure\,\ref{fig:pratio} \citep[see also][]{jang2022a}.